 Reducing unplanned readmissions is a major focus of current hospital quality efforts.
 In order to avoid unfair penalization, administrators and policymakers use prediction models to adjust for the performance of hospitals from healthcare claims data.
 Regression-based models are a commonly utilized method for such risk-standardization across hospitals; however, these models often suffer in accuracy.
 In this study we, compare four prediction models for unplanned patient readmission for patients hospitalized with acute myocardial infarction (AMI), congestive health failure (HF), and pneumonia (PNA) within the Nationwide Readmissions Database in 2014.
-We evaluated hierarchical logistic regression and compared its performance with gradient boosting and two models that utilize artificial neural network.
-We show that unsupervised Global Vector for Word Representations embedding representations of administrative claims data combined with artificial neural network classification models significantly improves prediction of 30-day readmission.
+We evaluated hierarchical logistic regression and compared its performance with gradient boosting and two models that utilize artificial neural networks.
+We show that unsupervised Global Vector for Word Representations embedding representations of administrative claims data combined with artificial neural network classification models improves prediction of 30-day readmission.
 Our best models increased the AUC for prediction of 30-day readmissions from 0.68 to 0.72 for AMI, 0.60 to 0.64 for HF, and 0.63 to 0.68 for PNA compared to hierarchical logistic regression.
 Furthermore, risk-standardized hospital readmission rates calculated from our artificial neural network model that employed embeddings led to reclassification of approximately 10% of hospitals across categories of hospital performance.
 This finding suggests that prediction models that incorporate new methods classify hospitals differently than traditional regression-based approaches and that their role in assessing hospital performance warrants further investigation.

-INTRODUCTION
+Introduction

 Approximately 15% of patients discharged after an acute hospitalization are readmitted within 30 days, leading to potentially worse clinical outcomes and billions of dollars in healthcare costs [1].
 Given these concerns, multiple quality efforts have been instituted in recent years to reduce readmissions in the United States.
 For example, the Medicare Hospital Readmission Reduction Program (HRRP) was created as part of the Patient Protection and Affordable Care Act and financially penalizes U.S. hospitals with excess 30-day readmission rates among Medicare beneficiaries [2,3].
 Similar programs are being launched for patients with commercial insurance with the goal of further incentivizing hospitals to reduce readmissions [4,5].

 Not surprisingly, the development of these programs has led to an increased demand for statistical models that accurately predict readmissions using available healthcare claims data.
 As the likelihood of readmission is related to key input features of patients (e.g., age and co-morbidities), differences in the distribution of patients across hospitals based on such features may lead to unfair penalization of hospitals that care for more at-risk individuals.
-Therefore, using prediction statistical models to adjust for patient risk across hospitals is a major priority for accountability programs [6].
+Therefore, using statistical prediction models to adjust for patient risk across hospitals is a major priority for accountability programs [6].
 However, the performance of prediction models for readmissions have been generally poor.
 For example, existing methods that rely on regression-based models report area under the curve (AUC) for the receiver operating characteristic in the range of 0.63 to 0.65, suggesting limited discrimination for prediction [7,8].
 Recent use of more flexible prediction models that leverage machine learning algorithms, such as random forest and traditional artificial neural network (ANN) models, have attempted to address this limitation with minimal improvements [9-11].